 Mold and yeast both share a need for moisture and nutrients to thrive.
 They especially thrive in warmer temperatures.

-It needs to be said that neither mold nor yeast is capable of withstanding exceedingly high temperatures.
+It must be said that neither mold nor yeast can withstand exceedingly high temperatures.
 Mold is incapable of withstanding temperatures between 140 and 160 degrees Fahrenheit.

-Any temperature in excess of 140° Fahrenheit will also kill the yeast.
+Any temperature over 140° Fahrenheit will also kill the yeast.

 Conclusion